 Your care team will conduct tests and procedures to classify the type and stage of your sarcoma.

 Sarcoma Prognosis and Outcomes

-UPMC Hillman Cancer Center is a partner of the University of Pittsburgh Cancer Institute (UPCI).
-UPCI is the only cancer center in the region recognized by the National Cancer Institute as a Comprehensive Cancer Center.
+UPMC Hillman Cancer Center is the only cancer center in the region recognized by the National Cancer Institute as a Comprehensive Cancer Center.